Your cookie preferences

 What are the figures I need to know?

-The level of the price cap is set at £1,690.
-The prices of fixed deals at this point are likely to be around the price cap level, if not slightly cheaper.
+The level of the price cap is set at £1,717.
+The rates of fixed deals at this point are likely to be competitively priced around the price cap level.

 The complication is that wholesale energy prices could still go up or down and, with the price cap now being recalculated every three months, there is the possibility that a fixed deal which starts as the cheapest option could become a more expensive option as time wears on.